F7 error — stuck button

 Step 1

-Unplug the range before doing anything — the F7 code means one or more touchpad buttons is stuck closed or shorted, sending a continuous signal to the control board.
-Press each button on the control panel five times firmly to free any that feel sunken or sticky.
-Safety note: always confirm power is fully disconnected before touching the control panel, as the touchpad circuit sits close to line-voltage components.
+Start by unplugging the range.
+The F7 code indicates that one or more touchpad buttons are stuck closed or shorted, sending a continuous signal to the control board.
+Firmly press each button on the control panel five times to free any that feel sunken or sticky.
+Remember: always confirm that power is fully disconnected before touching the control panel, since the touchpad circuit is close to line-voltage components.

 Step 2

-If no button feels physically stuck but F7 keeps returning after power is restored, the touchpad membrane itself has failed at an internal contact point — meaning one spot in the membrane is permanently bridging a circuit even with nothing pressed.
-Access the back of the control panel by removing the two Phillips screws at each end of the back-splash panel and snapping the panel free.
-Pro tip: take a photo of the wiring layout before removing the panel so you have a reference when reassembling.
+If no button feels physically stuck but the F7 error keeps showing after power is restored, the touchpad membrane itself has likely failed at an internal contact point.
+This means one area in the membrane is constantly bridging a circuit even when nothing is pressed.
+To access the back of the control panel, remove the two Phillips screws at each end of the back-splash panel and snap the panel free.
+Pro tip: take a photo of the wiring layout before removing the panel to have a reference when reassembling.

 Step 3

-Locate the flat ribbon cable that connects the touchpad membrane to the control board and check whether it has backed partially out of its ZIF (zero insertion force) connector.
+Find the flat ribbon cable connecting the touchpad membrane to the control board and check if it has backed partially out of its ZIF (zero insertion force) connector.
 Reseat the ribbon by lifting the ZIF locking tab, sliding the ribbon fully in, and pressing the tab back down.
-Heat cycles from normal cooking cause ribbon cables to expand and contract over time, and a loose connection here can mimic a shorted button by creating an intermittent signal.
+Heat cycles from normal cooking can cause ribbon cables to expand and contract, and a loose connection here can mimic a shorted button by creating an intermittent signal.

 Step 4

-With the ribbon reseated, spray electronics contact cleaner directly onto the membrane contact points — these are the small conductive pads the ribbon presses against — to dissolve any oxidation or residue that may be causing a false short.
+After reseating the ribbon, spray electronics contact cleaner directly on the membrane contact points — these are the small conductive pads the ribbon presses against — to dissolve any oxidation or residue that may be causing a false short.
 Immediately press each button ten times to work the cleaner into the contacts and scrub the surfaces mechanically.
-Pro tip: use a cleaner that leaves no residue and allow 60 seconds of dry time before testing, so you are not introducing moisture into the connector.
+Pro tip: use a cleaner that leaves no residue and allow 60 seconds of dry time before testing to avoid introducing moisture into the connector.

-If your JS760SLSS is an older production run, the board number on your unit may not match the WB27X45466 — and that’s where the GE Appliances WB27K10356 Genuine OEM Control Board and Clock for Ranges comes in.
-I’ve seen early JS760 units pull this part number, and going genuine OEM here is worth it.
-Third-party boards on GE ranges can introduce new error codes or clock sync issues that make the repair feel worse than the original F7.
-Paying a little more for the correct OEM part saves you a second tear-down.
+If your JS760SLSS is from an older production run, the board number on your unit may differ from the WB27X45466 — that’s where the GE Appliances WB27K10356 Genuine OEM Control Board and Clock for Ranges comes into play.
+I’ve seen early JS760 units use this part number, and opting for genuine OEM is worth it.
+Third-party boards can introduce new error codes or clock sync issues on GE ranges, making the repair seem worse than the original F7.
+Spending a little more on the correct OEM part saves you from a second tear-down.

 Step 5

-If F7 returns after cleaning, the touchpad membrane WB34T10011 has a permanently failed contact and must be replaced.
-Carefully peel the old membrane away from the control panel surface starting at one corner — it is held by adhesive — then press the new membrane firmly into position, smoothing from the center outward to avoid air bubbles.
+If the F7 error returns after cleaning, the touchpad membrane WB34T10011 has a permanently failed contact and needs to be replaced.
+Carefully peel the old membrane away from the control panel surface starting at one corner, as it is held by adhesive.
+Then press the new membrane firmly into position, smoothing it from the center outward to avoid air bubbles.
 Route the new ribbon cable into the ZIF connector, seat it fully, and lock the tab before reassembling the back-splash panel.

 Step 6

-Restore power to the range and verify that F7 does not immediately reappear, which would confirm the fault is cleared.
-Press every button on the touchpad to confirm each function responds correctly, since a misrouted ribbon or partially seated membrane can cause individual buttons to fail even if F7 is gone.
-If F7 returns within a few minutes of normal use, the control board itself may have a damaged ZIF connector or failed input circuit and will need professional evaluation.
+Restore power to the range and check that the F7 error does not reappear, which confirms the fault is cleared.
+Press each button on the touchpad to ensure every function responds correctly.
+A misrouted ribbon or partially seated membrane can cause individual buttons to fail even if the F7 error is gone.
+If the F7 error returns within a few minutes of normal use, the control board itself may have a damaged ZIF connector or failed input circuit, requiring professional evaluation.

 Where to Buy Replacement Parts